aaginsb/new-sensitivity-analysis-for-neural-circuits/README.md

 		* nearest_point_on_allodynia_surface_data_normalized.mat (the corresponding nearest points on the allodynia surface)

-Versions used in the Ginsberg et al paper of the 5 files produced by these three scripts are also provided (with self-explanatory names).
+Versions used in the Ginsberg et al. paper of the 5 files produced by these three scripts are also provided (with self-explanatory names).